-During the three months ended March 31, 2014, we purchased 2,001 common units, with approximately \$85,000 of aggregate market value, in the open market pursuant to a purchase program announced on March 31, 2013.
+During the three months ended September 30, 2014, we purchased 2,001 common units, with approximately \$88,000 of aggregate market value, in the open market pursuant to a purchase program announced on March 31, 2013.
 The purchase program establishes the purchase, from time to time, of our outstanding common units for purposes of making subsequent grants of restricted phantom units under the TransMontaigne Services Inc. Long-Term Incentive Plan to independent directors of our general partner.
-There is no guarantee as to the exact number of common units that will be purchased under the purchase program, and the purchase program may be amended or discontinued at any time.
-Unless we choose to terminate the purchase program earlier, the purchase program terminates on the earlier to occur of April 1, 2015; our liquidation, dissolution, bankruptcy or insolvency; the public announcement of a tender or exchange offer for the common units; or a merger, acquisition, recapitalization, business combination or other occurrence of a "Change of Control" under the TransMontaigne Services Inc. Long-Term Incentive Plan.
-The current amended purchase program allows us to purchase in future periods up to 8,004 common units, in the aggregate, through the amended purchase program's scheduled termination date of April 1, 2015.
+There is no guarantee as to the exact number of common units that will be purchased under the purchase program, and the purchase program may be discontinued at any time.
+The purchase program allows us to purchase in future periods up to 4,002 common units, in the aggregate, through the purchase program's scheduled termination date of April 1, 2015.